aws/aws-kms-xksproxy-api-spec/spec/xks_proxy_api_spec.md

 ### Error Codes {#error-codes}

 We use standard HTTP error codes but leverage the HTTP body for disambiguation/additional details, e.g. multiple kinds of errors map to HTTP 400.
+The HTTP body includes a JSON object with `errorName` and an optional `errorMessage`.
 The table below shows the HTTP error code and Error Name returned by the XKS proxy to signal various error conditions for different APIs.
 Column 3 indicates the scenario when the corresponding error is returned and column 4 lists the applicable XKS proxy APIs.
+The `errorMessage`, if included, MUST be less than 512 characters in length and only use printable ASCII characters, i.e. hex values 0x20 (space) through 0x7e (tilde).

 \pagebreak